seacode/gmacs/docs/smbkc/smbkc.md

 Also, selecitivitiy is fixed to match the previous model.

+Further details of the Gmacs model and cofiguration used are provided in Appendix A (SMBKC Model Description).

 ## Changes in Assessment Results

-Changes in assessment results depend on model scenarios.
+Changes in assessment results depend on model scenario.
 One of the Gmacs scenarios (Gmacs selex) provides a resonbly good match to the 2015 model assessment.

 # B. Responses to SSC and CPT Comments